useblocks/sphinx-needs/docs/configuration.rst

 .. versionadded:: 1.4.0

-Builds list json file for each need, which have name is ``ID`` of need.
+Builds list json files for each need.
+The name of each file is the ``id`` of need.
 This option works like :ref:`needs_build_json`.

 Default: False